Jorgen-VikingGod/RobustRotaryEncoder/README.md

 ## Credits

-This library is written by Juergen Skrotzky, but main code of the robust reading is based on code of John Main (best-microcontroller-projects.com).
+This library is written by Juergen Skrotzky.
+Main code of the robust reading is based on code of John Main (best-microcontroller-projects.com).

 ## License